ashandore/CppCoreGuidelines/README.md

 This version of the C++ Core Guidelines includes a section laying out Luminaire's agreed-upon style rules for C++.
 This section does concern itself with the kind of low-level issues that the guidelines as a whole avoid.
 In the few cases where they contradict stylistic rules in the core guidelines, Luminaire's style rules take priority.

+The majority of the C++ Core Guidelines document uses code examples that *do not* follow Luminaire's style rules.
+They should not be taken as stylistic guidelines, only as examples of the rules the guidelines are presenting.
+Examples within the Luminaire section of the guidelines should be taken as stylistic guidelines.

 Luminaire's style rules will ideally be supported by a tool like `clang-format`.
 But they aren't yet.

 ## Background and scope